proteusInstitute/proteus.github.io/workshops.md

 ## Proteus2020

 The first of several planned workshops.
+Emphasis will be placed on recruiting a development team, scoping general requirements, identifying key enabling technologies and potential applications.

 ### Where?
 The Virtual Artificial Life (ALife) Conference.